 To visualize and interact with the simulation, we designed a visualization system that adheres to the same mission design methodology as discussed in the previous sections.
-The system is composed of three interactive views: overview, coverage map, and time scrubber (Figure 11).
+Past work shows interfaces37-39 are critical to (i) foster trust in the data and tool from the operator's perspective, and (ii) understand the details of what the scheduler is doing onboard.
+Interactions provide a dialog between the user and the system, and this allows users to gain confidence in the system as the user explores datasets to uncover insights and be part of the decision making process.
+To allow the user to explore the onboarding scheduler, the system is composed of three interactive views: overview, coverage map, and time scrubber, the system is composed of three interactive views: overview, coverage map, and time scrubber (Figure 12).
 All views are interlinked: the overview and coverage map visualizes data corresponding to the particular timestamp from the time scrubber.

 Overview.
-The overview (Figure 11b) provides a quick assessment of the constellation performance in terms of dust devil observations.
+The overview (Figure 12b) provides a quick assessment of the constellation performance in terms of dust devil observations.
 Dust devils are represented as brown triangles, which appear and disappear throughout the simulation run.
-A counter (Figure 11d) helps count the total number of dust devil events.
+A counter (Figure 12d) helps count the total number of dust devil events.
 In contrast, spacecraft are represented by their bounding boxes and spacecraft number.
-As mentioned in the Field of View subsection, these bounding boxes are determined from the five slew positions each spacecraft is capable of achieving.
+As mentioned in the Field of View subsection, these bounding boxes are determined from the 21 slew positions each spacecraft is capable of achieving (only five are shown in the visualization in Figure 12.
 All bounding boxes are mapped with two visual encodings.
 First, for each spacecraft, a bounding box has solid edges if it represents the spacecraft's current camera position, while the rest are represented with thin dashed edges.
-Second, a bounding box is colored red if a spacecraft 4 has observed one or more dust devil in its field of view at a particular time point (e.g., Spacecraft 4 has observed a dust devil at t = 32580).
+Second, a bounding box is colored red if a spacecraft 4 has observed one or more dust devils in its field of view at a particular time point (e.g., Spacecraft 4 has observed a dust devil at t = 32580).
 Otherwise, the color is transparent.
 The visual encoding for the dust devil follows a similar logic, where the dust devil is colored red if it is observed and remains brown otherwise.
-To help users keep track, a second counter (Figure 11d) counts the total number of dust devil events the constellation has observed.
+To help users keep track, a second counter (Figure 12d) counts the total number of dust devil events the constellation has observed.

-The combination of these visual encodings allows the user to not only visually see when and where spacecraft have observed dust devils, but also highlights where the vehicles could have observed a dust devil event (i.e., a dust devil is within the field of view of the four bounding boxes that are not in use).
+The combination of these visual encodings allows the user to not only visually see when and where spacecraft have observed dust devils, but also highlights where the vehicles could have observed a dust devil event (i.e., a dust devil is within the field of view of one of the bounding boxes that are not in use).

 The overview also visualizes the terminator to showcase the daylit side (white illuminated region) and the night side (solid dark grey filled-in region) of Mars throughout the simulation run.
 This corresponds to the timer (unit in hours) at the top of the overview.
-The default map projection is Kavrayskiy VII, but users can change to different map projections as well as zoom-in, rotate, and pan using the side-bar menu (Figure 11a).
+The default map projection is Kavrayskiy VII, but users can change to different map projections as well as zoom-in, rotate, and pan using the side-bar menu (Figure 12a).
 Users can also see details on-demand (i.e., via an interactive tooltip).

 Coverage Map.
-The coverage map (Figure 11b) dynamically visualizes the ground track of the constellation throughout the simulation (t = 0 to t = 88320).
-The ground track is colored dark steelblue, and the path corresponds to the movement of the spacecrafts in the overview (Figure 11b).
+The coverage map (Figure 12b) dynamically visualizes the ground track of the constellation throughout the simulation (t = 0 to t = 88320).
+The ground track is colored dark steelblue, and the path corresponds to the movement of the spacecrafts in the overview (Figure 12b).
 The coverage map provides a visual insight as to which regions the constellation has frequently visited and vice versa.
 This can help analysts compare different constellation formations, and in particular different inter-spacecraft spacing.